mapproxy/mapproxy/doc/configuration.rst

 sources
 """""""

 You define the data sources of each layer here.
-The configuration ref:`is explained below
+The configuration :ref:`is explained below
 <sources-conf-label>`.

 attribution